 First-time Non-degree Registrants

 - Complete the online Non-degree Application .
-The deadline to apply for Spring 2014 is December 30, 2013.
+The deadline to apply for fall is August 20, 2014.

 Turn in the following to Graduate Studies in Tomlinson Hall, Room 203: